ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-01-15-my-first-days-in-africa.md

 ![Off-road truck](/assets/images/IMG_1012.jpg)

-Inspired by stories from other van dwellers and the chance to experience temperatures above 20 degrees Celsius in January, I also wanted to go to the other continent!
+Inspired by stories from other vandwellers and the chance to experience temperatures above 20 degrees Celsius in January, I also wanted to go to the other continent!

 ## Leaving Europe